kozyilmaz/blocky/README.md

 "0x366e0869aea00583c5a5ff62309214707d82e60c"
 ```

-Following command should be executed on node one:
+Following command template should be executed on node one:
 ```javascript
 > var store_on_blockchain = eth.contract(CONTRACT_ABI).at(CONTRACT_ADDRESS);
 ```